Unlocking the Magic: Your Ultimate Guide to Rocky Mountain National Park Elopements & Adventure Weddings

 It’s really important to us to set expectations from the start with our couples.
 There’s nothing worse than expecting one thing, and getting something completely different.
 The old debate goes, what’s worse, getting orange juice when you think you’re getting milk, or getting milk when you think you’re getting orange juice?

 Ever hear the saying, “the mountains make their own weather”?
-We can attest, it’s completely true here in the Rockies.
+I can attest, it’s completely true here in the Rockies.
 While the summer and winter are the most predictable, there is still always a chance of wildfires pushing you out of the park, afternoon thunderstorms (making conditions unsafe), and blizzards.

 Unfortunately when you buy a special use permit for your Rocky Mountain National Park elopement, they don’t close off the area for you.
 The public is still able to access these locations during your ceremony.
 There is a reason why this area is a national park.
 It’s absolutely breath taking.
 The park offers some of the best views of the rockies, and people know it and come from all over to visit.
 The good thing about the park and the permit process is that you won’t be overlapping with other couples eloping.
 Once you secure your ceremony location for your time slot, no other couple can secure it, making it all yours (sort of).